Local chiropractor charged in killing of 4 at North Dakota property management business

 Breaking News Emails

-A local chiropractor was charged with four counts of murder for killing three men and a woman at a North Dakota property management business.
+A local chiropractor was charged with four counts of murder in the killing of three men and a woman at a North Dakota property management business.

 Chad Isaak, 44, a suspect in the slayings at RJR Maintenance and Management in Mandan, near the state capital of Bismarck, was arrested Thursday, according to Mandan police.

-Isaak is as a well-known chiropractor in Washburn, according to NBC-affiliate station KFYR.
+Isaak is a well-known chiropractor in Washburn, according to NBC-affiliate station KFYR.

 He also lives in Washburn, which is about 35 miles north of the business where the four were found dead Monday, Mandan Police Chief Jason Ziegler said.